 Working Mechanism of Jeep Grand Cherokee Air Suspension

-Different types of air suspension systems are used in a number of vehicles, many of which are operated using the air compressor that converts low-pressure to high-pressure air.
+Different types of air suspension systems are used in several vehicles, many of which are operated using the air compressor that converts low-pressure to high-pressure air.
 The Quadra-Lift air suspension is quite different, as its internal mechanism allows pressurized nitrogen gas to circulate between the springs and reservoirs of the vehicle as required.

 This system removes water vapor from the air at high pressure, reducing the likelihood of corrosion.
 The unique thing is that it needs no additional oxygen-dehumidifier to prevent humidity entry.
 Sensors mounted in the front and back of the vehicle measure the distance from the vehicle to the opposite tires.